jheg/jheg.github.io/_posts/2014-07-09-how-long-will-learning-ruby-take.markdown

 <h2>Thanks to:</h2>
 Each time I post I'll aim to thank anyone that has helped me along the way.
-Today workmad3 DefV & apeiros helped me in the ruby channel on irc.
+Today workmad3 DefV & <a href="http://apeiros.me/">apeiros</a> helped me in the ruby channel on irc.
 I was struggling to understand the syntax for adding a key and a value based on a coniditonal if else statement.